 First settled in 1895, the village of Whangamōmona was once a bustling frontier town, with up to 300 residents providing strong service links, roading and rail construction to the hardy farming community.
 The town experienced a great flood in 1924, but the town didn’t decline to around 20 residents until farm mergers and rationalisation took place in the 1960s.
 The village has a Historic Places Trust precinct rating, and centres on the iconic Whangamōmona Hotel, which provides refreshments.

 Rugby fans might be keen to know that Whangamōmona is the only club in NZ that is allowed to wear an all-black strip – as they had it well before NZ’s All Blacks.
-The team compete for the Dean Cup – the oldest rugby challenge cup in New Zealand dating back to 1907 and contested between three teams in the district – Whangamōmona, Strathmore and Toko in East Taranaki.
+The team compete for the Dean Cup – the oldest rugby challenge cup in New Zealand dating back to 1907 and contested between three teams in the district – Whangamōmona, Strathmore, and Toko in East Taranaki.
 Whangamōmona declared itself a republic in 1989, complete with its own presidential election.
 The famous Republic Day is held biennially in January and is enjoyed by thousands of visitors.
 Passports to the Republic of Whangamōmona are available from the Hotel.

 NOTE

-12km of the Forgotten World Highway is unsealed road and there are no petrol stations.
+10km of the Forgotten World Highway is unsealed road and there are no petrol stations.
 When in New Zealand, please drive on the left!
 The Highway traverses four saddles, where the road passes between two summits.
 Take care driving these features, as they are steep and windy and offer spectacular views.

 Details